oj713/Image-Processing/README.md

     * this interface represents general operations necessary for a view in java.
     These operations include getting commands and showing messages.
 * TextBasedView
-    * This interface represents a text-based view for an image processing application.
+    * represents a text-based view for an image processing application.
       Input can either by programmatically entered by the user or loaded from a script, and output is printed to the system.
     * this class assumes that all images/projects to be saved and loaded are contained